JohnCoene/chirp/docs/content/docs/configure.md

 weight = 2
 draft = false
 toc = true
-bref = "All you need to know about configuring Chirp."
+bref = "All you need to know about configuring Chirp"
 +++

 <h3 class="section-head" id="intro"><a href="#intro">Introduction</a></h3>